Deepakadarsh-123/rebar-spacing-dashboard/Readme.md

 The application uses clustering-based layer separation, PCA-based alignment, and histogram-based peak detection to identify and measure rebar spacing in construction elements.

+A Sample ply file of Non-OHE U-Girder side wall is added in this repository for testing the dashboard.
+The same file may be used to the dashboard functionality.

 ## Features